 View recommendations for receiving the COVID-19 vaccine after cancer surgery requiring lymph node removal under the arm.

-We encourage patients who have not yet had their first dose to visit the Mass.gov website to find vaccine appointments near you or dial 2-1-1.
+In Massachusetts, you can also visit the Mass.gov website to find vaccine appointments near you or dial 2-1-1.

 COVID-19 Vaccine FAQs for Cancer Center Patients